Partial identification for discrete data with nonignorable missing outcomes: Model computation and inference

-Constructing our rejection sampler using the model with no missing data assumptions as the proposal gives us a way to calculate a Bayes factor that quantifies the evidence for these assumptions as part of the sampling process.
-If we define all our parameters $\theta = \{q_{x,z}, \omega_{x,z}\}$, we can view any of the previous models with missing data assumptions as extensions of our independent model with a restriction on $\theta$ to some set $A$.
-Let $D = \{X, Z, Y_{(R = 1)}\}$ define the set of observed variables.
-If our posterior for the independent model given in (12) is $f(\theta|D)$, then the posterior for our model with restrictions can be taken to be proportional to $f(\theta|D)I_A(\theta)$.
-If we want to compare the evidence for the independent model compared to a model with missing data assumptions, we can write the Bayes factor as
+Constructing our rejection sampler using the Sat model as the proposal gives us a way to calculate a Bayes factor that quantifies the evidence for these assumptions as part of the sampling process.
+If we define all our parameters $\theta = \{q_{x,z}, \omega_{x,z}\}$, we can view any of the previous models with missing data assumptions as extensions of the Sat model with a restriction on $\theta$ to some set $\mathcal{A}$.
+Let $D = \{X, Z, Y_{(R = 1)}\}$ define our observed data.
+If our posterior for the Sat model given in (8) is $f(\theta|D)$, then the posterior for our model with restrictions can be taken to be proportional to $f(\theta|D)I_\mathcal{A}(\theta)$.
+If we want to compare the evidence for the Sat model compared to a model with missing data assumptions, we can write the Bayes factor as

-where $AR$ is the acceptance rate of our rejection sampler given by $\int_A L(D|\theta)f(\theta)/\int f(\tilde{\theta})L(D|\tilde{\theta})d\tilde{\theta}$.
-Additionally, $\int f(\theta)I_A(\theta)d\theta$ is simply the acceptance rate of our same rejection sampler taken with respect to the priors over the independent and missing data models, rather than the posteriors.
+where $AR$ is the acceptance rate of our rejection sampler given by $\int_\mathcal{A} L(D|\theta)f(\theta)/\int f(\tilde{\theta})L(D|\tilde{\theta})d\tilde{\theta}$.
+Additionally, $\int f(\theta)I_\mathcal{A}(\theta)d\theta$ is simply the acceptance rate of our same rejection sampler taken with respect to the priors over the Sat and missing data models, rather than the posteriors.
 Thus the Bayes factor comparing models with and without missing data assumptions can be computed using the ratio of acceptance rates of our rejection algorithm for the priors over the posteriors.
 We will use this result in the simulations in Section 4 to quantify the evidence for missing data assumptions present in the data.